John Ness Beck: John Ness Beck Foundation

-Mr. Beck established the John Ness Beck Foundation in 1987, only a few months before his death.
+Beck established the John Ness Beck Foundation in 1987, only a few months before his death.
 The Foundation was established in memory of Randall Thompson and Joseph W. Clokey.
 It recognizes outstanding achievement in choral composition and arrangement of traditional church music, enhances and furthers the careers, study, education and experience of promising composers and arrangers, and promotes and stimulates the learning of choral composition and traditional church music.

 The stated goal of the foundation is to encourage and promote the writing of traditional sacred music.
 The Foundation has sought to honor this goal in several ways.
 For several years, scholarships were awarded to students from the Westminster Choir College and the Southern Baptist Theological Seminary who exhibited promise in the writing of sacred choral music.
 At present, the Foundation has embarked on a program which recognizes current composers of traditional sacred choral music by selecting two compositions yearly which best exemplify the type of writing that fit the criteria set forth by John Beck.